The only spring cleaning checklist you’ll ever need.

 • Freezer: Defrost it, and junk those suspiciously old and frosty items.
 We’re looking at you, year-old, sugar-free popsicles.

-• Dishwasher: Check the jets for clogs, and remove and rinse all the filters.
+• Dishwasher: When cleaning your dishwasher, check the jets for clogs, and remove and rinse all the filters.
 Pour a cup of white vinegar into the bottom, and then run it on an empty, hot-water cycle to break down grease and soap scum.
 This trick will keep your dishes gleaming all year.

 • Oven: Using an oven cleaner, scrub inside, removing the past year of residue.
 Clean the glass inside and out, and pull out the racks to scrub over the sink.